feldeh/orange-competitor-analysis/README.md

 ### Overview

 This project automates the process of scraping, processing, and storing promotional data from competitors in the telecom industry.
-It focuses on two competitors: [Mobile Vikings](https://mobilevikings.be/en/) and [Scarlet](https://www.scarlet.be/en/homepage/), utilizing data extraction and loading it into BigQuery for further analysis and potential insights extraction.
+It focuses on two competitors: [Mobile Vikings](https://mobilevikings.be/en/) and [Scarlet](https://www.scarlet.be/en/homepage/), utilizing data extraction and loading it into BigQuery for further analysis.

 ### Architecture